Frequently Asked Questions

 Why do I need a prescription to order contact lenses?

-As contact lenses are a medical device under Australian regulations, a prescription is required before they are supplied.
+As under Australian regulations contact lenses are a medical device, a prescription is required before they are supplied.
 To be valid the prescription must be for the contact lenses ordered and be within the expiry date.
-If used or fitted incorrectly, contact lenses can cause damage to the eye which can result in loss of vision from infection.
+If used or fitted incorrectly, contact lenses can cause damage to the eye or potential loss of vision from infection.

 Can I claim my contact lenses from my health fund?

 YourContacts is a registered provider for most health funds in Australia.
-If your health fund cover includes extras which covers optical and contact lenses, then you can claim your lenses supplied by YourContacts.
-The receipt (which is enclosed with your contact lens order) includes the item and provider numbers required to submit a claim to your private health fund.
+If your health fund cover includes extras covering optical and contact lenses then you can claim your lenses supplied by YourContacts.
+The receipt (which is enclosed with your sent contact lens order) includes the item and provider numbers required to submit a claim to your private health fund.